venuduggireddy/slakedit/README.md

 ## System Accounts migration to Okta

-Objective is to migrate existing system accounts Okta IAM solution with *minimal*  impact to existing functionality.
+Objective is to migrate existing system accounts to Okta IAM solution with *minimal*  impact to existing functionality.
 This migration is inline with future road map to utilize OAuth2 as authentication and authorization solution.

  - [x] Create a new developer account at [developer.okta.com](https://developer.okta.com/).
 After login Okta provides a pre-configured custom Authorization Server with the name `default`